LojaynAgb/LojaynAgb/README.md

 - 👋 Hi, I’m Lojayn Agbaria
 - 👀 I’m interested in computer science and machine learning
-- 🌱 I’m currently learning a macjine learning course
+- 🌱 I’m currently learning a machine learning course
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 lojaynagba@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 LojaynAgb/LojaynAgb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.